tomaka/luawrapper/README.md

 In example 3, we saw that you can register functions for a given type with `registerFunction`.

 But you can also register functions that don't exist in the class.
-To do so, you need to pass as template parameter a pointer-to-member-function type, and as parameter a function or function object that takes as first parameter a reference to the object.

     struct Foo { int value; };